 So, you are expressing an interest in the Sisterhood.
 You like the idea but don’t want to commit to anything just yet.
 So you decide to find out more about the Sisters.
 You are an Aspirant, already!

 This is usually expressed along the lines of “Don’t you look fabulous Sister!”
 (We like that).
 We arrange to meet for a cuppa and a chat.
-If that all looks good, we’ll invite you out at our next event and you’ll become a Postulant.
+If that all looks good, we’ll invite you out at our next event and you can attend our monthly meeting so you can meet everyone.
+If everything works out OK, you’ll become a Postulant.